kurokida/jsPsychSurveyImageLikert/README.md

 # jsPsychSurveyImageLikert

 This plugin is based on [the jsPsych survey-likert plugin](https://www.jspsych.org/7.3/plugins/survey-likert/).
 A stimulus image is displayed on the left and the Likert scales on the right.
-This plugin may be useful when many scales are used for a single image.
+Since you can scroll through the questions while keeping the image fixed, this plugin may be useful when many scales are used.

 # Added properties
 You can use this plugin in much the same way as the survey-likert plugin.
 The following properties are newly added.